The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-At this stage it is clear that the requirements (a,b,c,d) in the Definition \ref{waf} of weak abelian fibration are met.
-The following two lemmata ensure that the remaining requirements (e,f) are met as well.
+At this stage it is clear that the requirements (a)--(d) in the Definition \ref{waf} of weak abelian fibration are met.
+The following two lemmata ensure that the remaining requirements (e) and (f) are met as well.

 \begin{lm}\la{taat} Let the notation be as in Lemma \ref{loc free naka}.
 The open subsets

 surject onto $B$, respectively $B'$, and are torsors under the group scheme $P$, respectively $P'$.
 The image of the open subset $P_{(0,2,1)} \subset \ogn$ in $B$ is $\Sigma \setminus \Delta$ and $P_{(0,2,1)}$ is a torsor under the restriction of $P$ to $\Sigma \setminus \Delta$.
 Moreover, there is no open set of $N$ which is a $P$-torsor. \end{lm}